CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Introduction

 \section{Introduction}

-Driving is inherently a multi-agent problem~\citep{dinneweth2022multi}: each driver makes independent decisions based on their own perceptions while interacting with others on the road.
+Driving is inherently a multi-agent problem~\citep{dinneweth2022multi, seff2023motionlm}, in which each driver makes independent decisions based on their own perceptions while interacting with others on the road.
 As we transition towards \mbox{(semi-)}autonomous vehicles, centralized control~\citep{marl2022aim} of all cars may appear efficient, but it is impractical and unlikely to gain widespread adoption.
-On the other hand, cooperative driving through communication channels is more practical and can still offer significant benefits even when implemented in a limited capacity.
-Past research has demonstrated the advantages of cooperative perception among autonomous cars~\citep{wang2020v2vnet, cui2022coopernaut, xu2022opv2v}.
+On the other hand, cooperative driving through communication channels is feasible and can offer significant benefits even when implemented in a limited capacity.
+Past research has demonstrated the advantages of cooperation among autonomous cars for perception~\citep{wang2020v2vnet, xu2022opv2v}, prediction~\citep{wang2025cmp}, and planning~\citep{cui2022coopernaut}.
 However, these benefits are limited to vehicles that use the same learned environmental representation and communication language, limiting broader participation from those with different representations or language and leaving human drivers reliant solely on their local perceptions without being privy to the collaboration efforts.

-With the rise of visual-language models that are capable of language-conditioned high-level reasoning and planning in complex traffic situations, using natural language as a universal communication channel for both vehicle-human and vehicle-vehicle coordination holds significant promise.
-To this end, we have developed a cooperative driving system that leverages natural language for communication and coordination, thus freeing each participant to reason in its own representation.
-Prior work has explored training driving agents to make and explain driving decisions in natural language \citep{wayve2023lingo1, ma2023dolphins} or to coordinate with human drivers within a vehicle \citep{deruyttere2022talk2car}, leveraging extensive datasets \citep{kim2018bddx, kim2019HAD, qian2023nuscenesqa, sima2023drivelm}.
-However, there is a lack of datasets and prior work featuring \textbf{inter-vehicle} communication in natural language alongside corresponding driving actions to facilitate cooperation.
+As vision-language models become increasingly prevalent for language-conditioned reasoning and high-level planning in complex traffic environments, the use of natural language as a complementary, general-purpose communication interface offers significant potential for both vehicle–human and vehicle–vehicle coordination.
+Prior work has made progress toward this vision by training driving agents to generate and explain driving decisions in natural language \citep{wayve2023lingo1, ma2023dolphins} or to coordinate with human drivers within a single vehicle \citep{deruyttere2022talk2car}, often leveraging large-scale datasets \citep{kim2018bddx, kim2019HAD, qian2023nuscenesqa, sima2023drivelm}.
+However, \textbf{inter-vehicle} communication using natural language is relatively underexplored, particularly with respect to its feasibility and design considerations in cooperative driving scenarios, despite a few contemporaneous efforts~\citep{gao2025langcoop,hu2024agentscodriver}.
+These efforts demonstrate a growing interest in the problem but remain preliminary in scope and evaluation.
+Complementing and extending this contemporaneous work, we introduce \textbf{\simulator{}}, a multi-agent simulation framework that models vehicle-to-vehicle communication and enables closed-loop evaluations of natural language interactions across a suite of accident-prone traffic scenarios.